Crypto & IAS 7: Why It Is Not Cash in the Cash-Flow Statement (2026)

 - Confirm per-flow classification with your auditor — fact-/purpose-specific; not accounting advice.

-Wag3s Ledger tags crypto activity by purpose and flags crypto-settled (non-cash) transactions with an audit trail, so the IAS 7 classification and non-cash disclosures can be evidenced — while the operating-vs-investing and non-cash determinations stay auditor-confirmed.
+Wag3s Ledger tags crypto activity by purpose and flags crypto-settled (non-cash) transactions with an audit trail, so the IAS 7 classification and the non-cash disclosures can be evidenced.
+The operating-versus-investing split and the non-cash determinations are purpose-specific and stay with your auditor; Ledger supplies the tagged flows and trail that support their review.
 See the Ledger product page.

 Further reading